simonlevine/fainhD/README.md

     - By default, we use and **currently only support a precomputed STAR index file**.
       - Precomputed STAR index (~100mb):
         - http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STARgenomes/Human/GRCh38_Ensembl99_sparseD3_sjdbOverhang99/
-        - You'l need `chrLength.txt  chrName.txt  chrStart.txt  Genome  genomeParameters.txt  SA  SAindex`
+        - You'll need `chrLength.txt  chrName.txt  chrStart.txt  Genome  genomeParameters.txt  SA  SAindex`
     - The genome indexes need only be generated once for each reference genome/annotation combination.

   ii.
 Mapping reads: In this step user supplies the genome files generated in the 1st step, as well as the RNA-seq reads (sequences) in the form of FASTA or FASTQ files.
 STAR maps the reads to the genome, and writes several output files, such as alignments (SAM/BAM), mapping summary statistics, splice junctions, unmapped reads, signal (wiggle) tracks etc.